Martin Puryear

 Martin L. Puryear (born May 23, 1941) is an American artist known for his devotion to traditional craft.
-Working in wood and bronze, among other media, his reductive technique and meditative approach challenge the physical and poetic boundaries of his materials.
-The artist's Martin Puryear: Liberty/Libertà exhibition represented the United States at the 2019 Venice Biennale.
+Working in a variety of media, but primarily wood, his reductive technique and meditative approach challenge the physical and poetic boundaries of his materials.
+The artist's Liberty/Libertà exhibition represented the United States at the 2019 Venice Biennale.

 Life

-Born in 1941 in Washington, D.C., Martin Puryear began exploring traditional craft methods in his youth, making tools, boats, musical instruments, and furniture.
-After receiving a BA in Fine Art from the Catholic University of America in 1963, Puryear spent two years as a Peace Corps volunteer in Sierra Leone where he learned local woodworking techniques.
-From 1966–1968, he studied at the Royal Swedish Academy of Arts in Stockholm, returning to the United States afterward to enroll in the graduate program for sculpture at Yale University.
+Born in 1941 in Washington, DC, Martin Puryear began exploring traditional craft methods in his youth, making tools, boats, musical instruments, and furniture.
+After receiving a BA in Fine Art from the Catholic University of America in 1963, Puryear spent two years as a Peace Corps volunteer in Sierra Leone.
+From 1966 to 1968, he studied printmaking at the Royal Swedish Academy of Arts in Stockholm, returning to the United States to enroll in the graduate program for sculpture at Yale University.
 Although he discovered Minimalism at a formative period in his development, Puryear would ultimately reject its impersonality and formalism.

 After earning his MFA from Yale, Puryear began teaching at Fisk University in Nashville and University of Maryland in College Park.
-In 1977, following a devastating fire in his Brooklyn studio, Puryear had a solo show at the Corcoran Gallery of Art in Washington.
-Shortly after he moved to Chicago.
+In 1977, following a devastating fire in his Brooklyn studio, Puryear moved to Chicago and began teaching at the University of Illinois.

 In both 1979 and 1981, and again in 1989, his work was included in the Whitney Biennial at the Whitney Museum of American Art in New York City.
 He travelled to Japan in 1982 through a Guggenheim Memorial Foundation Fellowship where he investigated architecture and garden design.
-In 1989, he was awarded the MacArthur Foundation Fellowship.
-He received the Gold Medal in Sculpture by the American Academy of Arts and Letters in 2007, and was recently awarded the National Medal of Arts.
+In 1989, he was awarded the MacArthur Foundation Fellowship and represented the United States at the São Paulo Bienal, Brazil.
+The Museum of Modern Art organized an exhibition in 2007 that traveled to the Modern Art Museum of Fort Worth, TX, National Gallery of Art, Washington, D.C. and the San Francisco Museum of Modern Art, CA. In 2015-2016 the Morgan Library & Museum held of an exhibit of his drawings titled, Martin Puryear: Multiple Dimensions.

-Puryear has lived in New York's Hudson Valley since 1990 where he works in a studio of his own construction.
-An African-American, he does not speak frequently about his identity but has expressed appreciation for the life of James Beckwourth.
+In 2012 President Obama awarded him the National Medal of Arts and 2019 he represented the United States at the Venice Biennale.

-Artwork (selection)
+From September 27, 2025 – February 8, 2026, the Museum of Fine Arts, Boston exhibited Martin Puryear: Nexus, a survey of Puryear’s career and highlighting the variety of materials used in his sculptures.